Harvard Law School

 Stan is a member of the

 Licensed to practice in California, Maryland, Washington D.C., & Georgia

-People who own and operate small businesses like to incorporate.
-The common perception is that by incorporating they will protect their homes and other assets from creditors if their businesses fail.
+People who own and operate small business like to incorporate.
+The common perception is that by incorporating they will protect their homes and other assets from creditors if their small business fails.
 Is their perception correct?
 A good answer to that question requires some background.
-Let’s start with where corporations came from and why.
+Let’s start with where corporations came from as company history and why.
 In Part Two, we’ll look at the steps necessary to create a corporation and the logic of its structure.
 In Part Three, we’ll return to our starting point and talk about what a corporation does and doesn’t do to protect its owner’s other assets.

 Centuries ago corporations didn't exist.
 There were only two ways to conduct business.
 One was what we now call a sole proprietorship.
 The other was a partnership.

 A sole proprietorship is just what you would expect it to be from the name - one person owns the small business.
 All the assets of the business belong to that one person, that person is the only person liable for the debts of the business, and that person is liable for all of them.

 A partnership is the next step up, but not by much.
 People put their money together and own the business as partners, each with a pro rata share of the assets.
 However, like a sole proprietor each partner still has unlimited liability for the partnership’s debts.